joonaspaakko/paste-or-place-inside-selection-photoshop-script/README.md

 Both of these gifs have an outdated dialog, but otherwise it works just the same.
 I should make new gifs...

 ## Known issues
-- You can paste vector graphics from Illustrator, but they are rasterized on import.
+- If the base layer of a clipping mask is hidden, the script will fail.
+It's related to detecting the "bounds" of the clipping mask.
+This could be improved, but I don't think that is much of an issue, so I have no plans to fix it.
+The active layer can be hidden as long as it's not already in a clipping mask though.

 ## Good to know...
-- Tested in PS CC 2020
+- Only tested in PS CC
-- Added a new feature that shows the current layer size in percentages by appending it to the layer name.
+- There is a feature where the current layer size (in percentages) is appended to the layer name.
-  - The variable that controls this is called "changeLayerName"
+  - The variable that controls this is called "changeLayerName".
+Default value: "always".
-  - Default value: "always"
   - Optional values: 'upsize prevented', 'never'
 - You should definitely set a shortcut to launch this script or otherwise it'll be too difficult to use frequently.
 - The old name was "Place Inside Selection.jsx".